 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

 Collect all necessary paperwork including atf form 7 application and fee, fingerprints and photograph for each responsible party, compliant premises that meets local zoning.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 File your firearms dealer license (ffl) application with the San Diego city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$4200 (typical range for San Diego).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 8-12 weeks (ATF) in San Diego.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From firearms dealer license (ffl) to full compliance — get professional help setting up your business in California.